langrn/FFVM_dataset/README.md

 # FFVM_dataset
 **The dataset used by FFVM contains MIDI files and pre-processed npy files**

 MIDI files are mainly piano versions of popular music.
-Every piece of midi can be recognized and appreciated by the public.
+Every piece of midi can be recognized and appreciated by everyone.

 **The following datasets are for reference**
 - [MIDI Dataset](https://composing.ai/dataset)